Grass jelly

 Grass jelly, also known as leaf jelly or herbal jelly, is a jelly-like dessert originating in China.
 It is commonly consumed in East Asia and Southeast Asia.
 It is created by using Chinese mesona (a member of the mint family) and has a mild, slightly bitter taste.
 Grass jelly was invented by the Hakka people who historically used the food to alleviate heat stroke after long days working in the field.
 The dish was introduced to Southeast Asia by the Chinese diaspora.
 It is served chilled, with other toppings, such as fruit, or in bubble tea or other drinks.
 Outside Asia, it is sold in Asian supermarkets.

 Nutritional value

-Grass jelly has 8.2 calories per serving of 20g, containing 1.3g of carbohydrates, 0.8g of protein, 2.2mg of sodium, and 4.8mg of potassium.
+Grass jelly has 8.2 calories per serving of 20 g, containing 1.3 g of carbohydrates, 0.8 g of protein, 2.2 mg of sodium, and 4.8 mg of potassium.

 Preparation

 Grass jelly is made by boiling the aged and slightly oxidized stalks and leaves of Platostoma palustre (Mesona chinensis) with potassium carbonate and a little starch for several hours.
 The liquid cools to a jelly-like consistency, and this jelly can be cut into cubes or other shapes.
 The jelly is then mixed with syrup to produce a drink or dessert thought to have cooling (yin) properties, suitable for hot weather.
 The jelly itself is fragrant with a smoky undertone and is a translucent dark brown or black.
 Food coloring may sometimes be added to make it darker.

 Preparation of other variants, known as green grass jelly, requires no cooking or heating process and uses only a mixture of leaf extracts and water.
 Jelly produced in this way has been described as having a leafy, neutral flavor.